Daejongism: History and influences

 Na Cheol, known for his role as a leader of the Korean independence movement from Japanese rule, founded the religion in 1909 as its "great teacher" (tosagyo) and named it first "Dangunism" (Dangungyo, Dangun religion) and then a year later "Daejongism" (Daejonggyo).

 He said that it was a revival of Goshindo (古神道, "way of the Ancestral God"), the belief in the trinitarian god that was worshipped in ancient Korea.
 Some scholars have suggested the affinity to Christianity, though the ethical basis of the religion is similar to Confucianism.
 Others believe that early Dajeongism tried to counter the growing influence of Christianity by replacing the Christian Trinity with a Korean one.
 In fact, criticism of Christianity has continued in Daejongism.
-In 1994, Han Ch’angbôm presented the Daejongism “case against Christianity,” claiming that the God of the Bible was “jealous and violent” and thus inherently “immoral.”
+In 1994, Han Ch'angbôm presented the Daejongism "case against Christianity," claiming that the God of the Bible was "jealous and violent" and thus inherently "immoral."
 The text also accused Christians of having been collaborators with the Japanese during the occupation.

 The importance of Dangun was influenced by Shin Chaeho's A New Reading of History, and Dangun was emphasised over another legendary figure, Jizi (Kija), who was said to not be Korean in origin.
 Na claimed that the Goshindo religion was approximately 4300 years of age, which would make it Korea's oldest religion.

 After the annexation of Korea in 1910 by the Empire of Japan, the new religion was spread in Manchuria by Na, where it set up schools and social centers, and became a focus of the Korean independence movement.
-Na committed suicide at a shrine on Mount Kuwŏl in 1916, saying that he had guilt over his failures and was martyring himself for the sake of his religion, God and people.
+Na committed suicide at a shrine on Kuwolsan in 1916, saying that he had guilt over his failures and was martyring himself for the sake of his religion, God and people.